<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=631053070378512&amp;ev=PageView&amp;noscript=1">

 • Rocky Mountain Wood Ticks

-Tick Hot Spots In Canada
+Tick Hot Spots in Canada

 Areas where ticks and Lyme disease have been confirmed over a number of years of active field surveillance are called endemic areas.
 This includes many provincial parks and regions in Southern, Eastern, and North Western Ontario, Southern Manitoba, Southern British Columbia, Southern New Brunswick, Southern Nova Scotia, and Southern Quebec.